ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This document has been developed in coordination with the COSE, OAUTH and RATS WG and uses terminology common to these working groups.

-This document uses the terms "Issuer", and "subject" as described in {{RFC8392}}, however the usage is consistent with the broader interpretation of these terms in both JOSE and COSE, and in particular, the guidance in {{RFC8725}} generally applies the COSE equivalent terms with consistent semantics.
+This document uses the terms "Issuer", and "Subject" as described in {{RFC8392}}, however the usage is consistent with the broader interpretation of these terms in both JOSE and COSE, and in particular, the guidance in {{RFC8725}} generally applies the COSE equivalent terms with consistent semantics.

 The terms "verifier" and "Relying Party" are used interchangeably through the document.
 While these terms are related to "Verifier" and "Relying Party" as used in {{RFC9334}}, they do not imply the processing of RATS conceptual messages, such as Evidence or Attestation Results that are specific to remote attestation.
 A SCITT "verifier" and "Relying Party" and "Issuer" of Receipts or Statements might take on the role of a RATS "Attester".
 Correspondingly, all RATS conceptual messages, such as Evidence and Attestation Results, can be the content of SCITT Statements and a SCITT "verifier" can also take on the role of a RATS "Verifier" to, for example, conduct the procedure of Appraisal of Evidence as a part of a SCITT "verifier"'s verification capabilities.